 - It has identified strategic growth sectors for the County and developed programmes to meet their needs - The College has engaged effectively with Business West as the ERB leading on the LSIP for Gloucestershire - The College is well connected with other key agencies a myriad network of employer and community groups.
-It responds well to needs of groups other than employers e.g. HE Business offered through CLC, work with GARAS, working with the County Council on High Needs provision - It is now engaging with Business West on the development of the new LSIP - The College has been a key anchor partner in arguably the most high profile skills development within the County - the Golden Valley Cyber Park - We have worked with Cheltenham BC to identify how we can meet shortages in Construction, leading to the development of our new Sustainable Skills Construction Centre in Cheltenham due to open in September 2024
+It responds well to needs of groups other than employers e.g. HE Business offered through CLC, work with GARAS, working with the County Council on High Needs provision - The College has been a key anchor partner in arguably the most high profile skills development within the County - the Golden Valley Cyber Park

 Capital investment: It has been successful in securing capital investment to develop facilities for the local community.
+In particular, in 2024/5 the College opened its new £5m Construction facility in Cheltenham.